dwwatson1/Election_Analysis/README.md

 - The largest county turnout was
   - **Denver accounted for 82.8% of the vote with 306,055 votes**

-To display Denver with the largest county turnout with hits vote count and turnout percentage in the [election_analysis](https://github.com/dwwatson1/Election_Analysis/blob/main/analysis/election_analysis.txt) txt file, I ended the script with the following f-string:
+To display Denver with the largest county turnout and its vote count and turnout percentage in the [election_analysis](https://github.com/dwwatson1/Election_Analysis/blob/main/analysis/election_analysis.txt) txt file, I ended the script with the following f-string:

 ![Winning_County](https://github.com/dwwatson1/Election_Analysis/blob/main/Resources/Winning_County.PNG)